 - Update the BIOS with the official Lenovo BIOS version 1.44 available here: Windows 1.44 Update Utility or Bootable 1.44 CD Image

-- Install the modified BIOS version 1.43 to remove the whitelist check and permit the installation of a macOS compatible wifi card.
+- Install the modified BIOS version 1.44 to remove the whitelist check and permit the installation of a Wi-Fi card compatible with macOS.
 This modified BIOS will also enable advanced settings and improve battery life under macOS.

 Please note the warning on the Advanced menu in the BIOS: Setting items on this screen to incorrect values may cause the system to malfunction!
 The default values will work fine but the wrong settings can prevent your X220 from booting.

 - Stock Wi-Fi cards in the X220 are not compatible with macOS